[Cheat Sheet] Rule 10b5-1 Changes to Know

 • Insiders must additionally pledge not to time the release of material non-public information in such a way that it would benefit sales or purchases under a 10b5-1 plan that has been previously adopted.

-• Gifts will now be disclosed on form 4s with a deadline of the end of the second business day after the gift.
+• Gifts are now disclosed on form 4s with a deadline of the end of the second business day after the gift.
 Previously, gifts could in some cases be disclosed up to over a year after they occurred.

 Bottom Line